eder1234/stereo_visual_navigation_demo/topological_map/README.md

 | **chess2**   | 0        | 0        | 0        | 0        | 1      | 1      | 1      | 0       |
 | **chess3**   | 0        | 0        | 0        | 0        | 1      | 1      | 1      | 0       |
 | **podium1**  | 0        | 0        | 0        | 0        | 0      | 0      | 0      | 1       |

+Shortest paths:
+* From "chess1" to "chess3": chess1 → chess3
+* From "artroom1" to "chess1": No path found.